gkothar1/marss-riscv-docs/source/sections/branch-pred.rst

 * **Adding entries to branch predictor structures**

-   * If the instruction is missed in the BPU during the fetch stage and is decoded as a branch, BTB entry is created for this instruction from the decode stage
+   *  A BTB entry is created for a branch instruction missed in the BTB when the branch is resolved.

    * In case of two-level adaptive predictor, required entries are also created in GHT and PHT based on the prediction scheme, for conditional branches